RazorSiM/vite-vue-starter/README.md

 - Eslint for linting errors in JS/Vue
 - Stylelint for Css
 - Prettier for code formatting and code styling
-- Lint Staged and Husky for linting
+- Lint Staged and Husky for pre-commit linting

+## VSCode Integration

+Clone the repo and install the recommended packages.
+Check the ```.vscode``` folder to know more about the settings.
+By default, when saving it will run Prettier format, Eslint and Stylelint.

 Run `npm run dev` or `yarn dev` to start hacking.